Firewall.cx Newsletter

 vlans-8021q-analysis-1

 The process of inserting the 802.1q tag into an Ethernet II frame results in the original Frame Check Sequence (FCS) field to become invalid since we are altering the frame, hence it is essential that a new FCS is recalculated, based on the new frame now containing the IEEE 802.1q field.
-This process is automatically performed by the switch, right before it sends the frame down a trunk link.
+This process is automatically performed by the switch, right before it sends the frame through a trunk link.
 Our focus here will be the pink 3D block, labeled as the IEEE 802.1q header.

 The IEEE 802.1q Header